-- Most property managers or landlords require carpets clean when a tenant moves out before a new one moves in.
+- Most property managers or landlords require carpets to be clean when a tenant moves out before a new one moves in.
 Does anyone have their carpets cleaned every six months as well as at a contract renewal?
 More and more organizations are starting to require this in their contracts to protect their investment.
-Some property managers are requiring the tenant(s) to pay for the six month cleaning with their vendor and at the 1 year renewal, the property manager or landlord may pay for the cleaning at that time.
+Some property managers are requiring the tenant(s) to pay for the six-month cleaning with their vendor and at the 1-year renewal, the property manager or landlord may pay for the cleaning at that time.
 This has helped prolong the life of the carpets, reduced the amount of carpet needing to be replaced, and saved money in the long run.

-- To assist with maintaining those carpets, we recommended that all homes have walk off mats located at each entry point, such as the garage, front and back doors.
+- To assist with maintaining those carpets, we recommended that all homes have walk-off mats located at each entry point, such as the garage, and front and back doors.
 This decreases the amount of dark soiled staining in heavy traffic areas that can be difficult to completely remove.

-- The majority of restoration calls are attributed to household appliance failure with washing machine being the number one culprit.
+- The majority of restoration calls are attributed to household appliance failure with washing machines being the number one culprit.
 Washing hoses are required to be changed every 3 years per most manufacturer recommendations.
-Additional household appliance consist of water heaters, dishwashers, toilets, and supply lines.
+Additional household appliances consist of water heaters, dishwashers, toilets, and supply lines.
 It is important to inspect and maintain these at least once a year.

 If you have any questions or further recommendations, please contact us or feel free to e-mail Commercial Carpet Cleaning at email@example.com and we will be glad to answer your questions or add your recommendations!